tonetheman/tonetheman.github.io/content/resume.md

 - maintenance and development of large software package, financial experience, draft processing, ATM and ACH processing, credit union experience, VMS experience, training others in the use and maintenance of the database

 ## Other things
-- I play/record music (badly).
+- I play/record music (really badly).
 - I listen to a lot of music genres.
 - I play a lot of video games still.
 - I have a wife and 2 kids.
-1 in college 1 in highschool.
+1 working kid (wooohoooo) and 1 in college
-- I am triple-vaxed.
+- Firm believer in vaccines!!!
-- Like to walk and ride a bike for exercise.
+- Like to walk for exercise.
 - Read a lot mostly on the internet though sometime real/e/audio books